yst990102/COMP2511_project/assumptions.md

 ## Fighting Rules:

-#### 1. At least one card; A range of 0 to 3 equipment; 0 or 1 health potion; Gold and XP will depend on the type of enemy.
+#### 1. 5% of a random card; A range of 0 to 3 equipment; 0 or 1 health potion; Gold and XP will depend on the type of enemy.

 - Slug: $50, XP 100
 - Zombie: $100, XP 200